 Reducing security vulnerabilities in the adoption of advanced technologies

 Cybersecurity is not limited to IT industries, in this digital world, it is crucial for every business, especially for financial institutions such as banks.
 The banking sector’s ongoing digital transformation has caused the industry’s potential attack surface to grow, exposing them to increased levels of cyber threats.
-Thus, these are the cybersecurity trends in banking in 2021, and with the right tools, resources, and strategies, financial institutions can protect them from the rising risk of cyberattacks.
+Thus, these are the cybersecurity trends in banking in 2023, and with the right tools, resources, and strategies, financial institutions can protect themselves from the rising risk of cyberattacks.
 At Intone, we understand the technologies and banking regulations that are now unlocking the banking value chain.
-Our team of global security specialists can deliver for you a focused risk-based security strategy, operating model, and compliance plan that builds security from an intelligent infrastructure that is predictive.
+Our team of global security specialists can deliver you a focused risk-based security strategy, operating model, and compliance plan that builds security from an intelligent infrastructure that is predictive.
 Thus, we provide the innovative expertise and capabilities needed to deliver the future of banking today.

 Read our article on the Adoption of digital tools in the banking industry post-COVID-19